kim-em/lean-training-data/README.md

 : Export all goal / tactic pairs from the library, with additional context.
   `--proofstep` outputs in `[GOAL]...[PROOFSTEP]...` format.

+`comment_data`
+: Export all declaration / type / doc-string tuples from the library, with additional context.

 `tactic_benchmark`
 : Run a tactic against every declaration in the library, tracking runtimes and successes.